-On the Rhythm Changes Podcast, Haleluya Hailu talks about her bedroom pop single, "Forgive Me"; which marks the the end of her first year of music studies at Selkirk College in Nelson, BC.
+On the Rhythm Changes Podcast, Haleluya Hailu talks about the the end of her first year of music studies at Selkirk College in Nelson, BC; which just so happened to be on the cusp of her signing with 604 Records in Vancouver.

 Thank you to 12TH ST Sound for sponsoring this episode.
 Get going on your next music project today at 12thst.ca/booking.